Staff Directory

 Karen is a proud Columbia University alumna, with a Master of Science degree in Applied Physiology and Nutrition.
 She earned her undergraduate degree at the University of Pennsylvania.

 Born and raised in Brooklyn, Julissa is a native New Yorker.
-She completed her undergraduate degree in Childhood Education and Sociology at Hunter College.
-She's an avid traveler and loves to get away whenever she can.
+She earned her BA in Childhood Education and Sociology from Hunter College.

-Julie Santana’s background in English education and educational technology aids her in the instructional design process.
+• Julie Santana’s background in English education and educational technology aids her in the instructional design process.
 Julie has prior experience as an English teacher in the K-12 setting and as an educational workshop leader.
 She strives to implement technology in meaningful and intentional ways to transform how instructors deliver content and how students demonstrate an understanding of key competencies.
-Julie is particularly interested in assistive technology, strategies for creating a spirit of community and collaboration in learning spaces, Universal Design for Learning (UDL), and Social Network Analysis (SNA).
+Julie is particularly interested in assistive technology, strategies for creating a spirit of community and collaboration in learning spaces, and Universal Design for Learning (UDL).

-Joni joined SPS as a Webinar Specialist in May 2018 after working in a freelance Webinar Assistant with SPS for a number of years as well as teaching English and Humanities at New Jersey City University, Maryland Institute College of Art and The Poetry Center.
-At SPS she facilitates online class sessions and provides in instructional and technical support to faculty and students and is passionate about aiding in the creation of active, rigorous, and open learning environments.
+• Joni joined SPS as a webinar specialist in 2018 after serving as a freelance webinar assistant with SPS as well as teaching at New Jersey City University, Maryland Institute College of Art, and other institutions.
+In her current role she oversees part-time staff and manages the constantly changing needs of faculty, students, and staff working and learning in online settings.
+She provides training and technical support and is passionate about fostering active, rigorous, and flexible learning environments for Columbia.

 Jen’s strong commitment to education and the holistic development of students began in 2012 when she became a volunteer tutor to academically struggling students in local elementary schools.
 In this capacity, she was assigned a third grader who detested multiplication, but was a wicked card player.
 After a quick purchase of a deck of cards, coupled with some even quicker thinking, Jen began to appreciate the value of effective instructional design as she crafted card games that incorporated multiplication into their rules.
 Soon, that same reluctant student not only remembered his times tables, but also was able to apply them such that he won game after game.

-In her current role, Jennie provides end-to-end design support on high-profile, complex course design projects that further School and University priorities.
-She also supervises the day-to-day work of the School’s instructional designers, and manages an immersive internship program designed for graduate students seeking to learn more about the instructional design field and gain hands-on practice completing course design tasks.
+In her current role, Jennie provides end-to-end design support on high-profile, complex course design projects that further School and University priorities, and supervises the day-to-day work of the School’s instructional designers.

-Prior to joining Columbia, Jennie was most recently an instructional designer at Manhattan College where she assisted in the creation and delivery of faculty course design workshops, helped establish an integrative learning community of practice for faculty, and co-created a set of hybrid course development and delivery standards.
+Prior to joining Columbia in 2015, Jennie was an instructional designer at Manhattan College where she assisted in the creation of faculty course design workshops, helped establish an integrative learning community of practice for faculty, and co-created a set of hybrid course development and delivery standards.

-Before transitioning to higher education, Jennie worked as an instructional designer for Management Concepts where she designed instructor-led courses for multiple modalities, supported the implementation of a Learning Content Management System and reusable content strategy, and championed a design approach that emphasized learning transfer and behavior change back on the job.
+Before transitioning to higher education, Jennie worked as an instructional designer for Management Concepts where she designed instructor-led courses in multiple modalities, supported the implementation of a Learning Content Management System, and championed a design approach that emphasized learning transfer and behavior change back on the job.

 Jennie holds an M.A.Ed. in Curriculum and Instruction and B.A. in English from The College of William and Mary.
-Her teaching experience includes classroom and online instruction at the secondary level.
 Additionally, she is a Quality Matters-certified Peer Reviewer and Applying the Quality Matters Rubric Online Facilitator.

 Jamie comes to us from 2U, where he worked as the Northeast Regional Academic Manager of the bootcamp program.
 In that role, he was responsible for instructional team staffing and performance management, leveraging data analytics and insights to drive decision-making.
 Before taking on that role, Jamie recruited faculty for several key 2U bootcamp programs and Kaplan Test Prep.